-Socks - Solid white, black or navy only
+Socks - Solid white, black or navy only.
+No socks past the knees.

 Grades 7-8:

 Shirts - Plain, all white or light blue, traditional, tucked in, sized to fit, clean, pressed look.
 Knit, polo-style shirts, long or short sleeved; navy polo with school insignia from Schoolbelles or Lands End; Oxford button-down collars, long or short-sleeved; Turtleneck or mock turtleneck, long-sleeved.
 (Only solid white undershirts may be worn.)